 - You don’t have continuous integration (build, deploy & test) or automated build capabilities (Disaster)

 First steps to create this habit:

 - Set an achievable goal.
 Possibly something as simple as automating a build after check in using a CI tool such as Jenkins

 - Gain agreement within the team on the goal

 - Ensure stakeholders understand the value of automation

-- Automate your manual practice
+- Automate your repetitive manual work

 - Commit to the trial and don’t back out at the first issue you couldn’t anticipate.

 - How did you do?
 Is this an item for continuous review?

 - How often can you carve out time for more adoption experiments that move the needle further toward full automation?

 - Is there another approach you want to try to automate more things to free more time for business capability development?

 In addition to having tasks automated, it’s critical that the automation components are checked in to a source code management system and trigger builds as components are changed.
 This enables the team to have immediate feedback of all changes and alerts teams as early as possible should a problem arise.